Mario Parente: Project Retire

 On 12 March 2009, Alex Smith, the Crown Attorney prosecuting Parente's case dropped all seventeen weapons and drug charges against him, saying there was no reasonable prospect of a conviction if the case should go to trial.
 Smith announced that the key informer was unwilling to testify, making a conviction impossible.
 With BK unwilling to testify, the case against Parenete collapsed.
-Parente stated that the case against him was weak, which was BK chose not to testify.
+Parente stated that the case against him was weak, which was why BK chose not to testify.
 Isnor by contrast stated: "After six and a half years, he was tired, not as sure he could provide accurate evidence.
 I've got to hand it to Pinkofsky for dragging the trial on that long".
 Through Parente and Ferreira had the charges against them dropped in 2009, Project Retire crippled the Outlaws in Ontario as the club was only a shadow of its former self with almost all of its members being convicted.
 Isnor stated about the outcome of the Parente case: "My job was not to put Mario Parente behind bars.
 It was to put the Outlaws out of business in Ontario".
 In 2009, Parente sued the Crown to seek the return of his confiscated assets, which the Crown refused to do under the grounds that Parente was a member of a criminal organization.
 The Crown's argument was that even through the charges against Parente were dropped, because other Outlaws confessed to being members of a criminal organization that his assets were still forfeited to the Crown.